Ultra (Depeche Mode album): Background and composition

 Lyrically, much of the album was inspired by the turmoil the band had faced throughout the 1990s.
 Martin Gore said that the opening track "Barrel of a Gun" is about realising that you do not have to fit someone else's view of the world.
 The demo version is similar in feel to the final version, although it was recreated from scratch.
 The drum pattern was cut up from a loop and re-sequenced, as Gore did not want to use an unedited drum loop, but also felt that loops can provide an "immediate atmosphere".

 Musically, the band explored many sounds within the realms of alternative rock but with larger electronic and trip-hop influences.
 The band also felt that they wanted to do something different since Alan Wilder had left the band.
 Tim Simenon served as the album's sole producer, who had previously created two remixes for the limited 12" release of the live version of "Everything Counts" with Mark Saunders.
-He had also been a large fan of the band's music as far back as their appearance on Some Bizzare Album in 1981.
+He had also been a large fan of the band's music as far back as their appearance on Some Bizzare Album in 1981 with the track "Photographic".
 As Gore and Gahan were impressed with Gavin Friday's 1995 album Shag Tobacco, which he had produced, Daniel Miller arranged for him to meet with the band.

 "Sister of Night", "Useless" and "Insight" were the first demos to have been written.
 The band played these demos to Simenon when they met, and despite their simplicity he was impressed.
 Upon hearing the demo of "It's No Good", he considered it to be a classic Depeche Mode song.
 While the project started out as a small set of songs, it eventually evolved into a full album.